The Most Common Types Of Crane Accidents

 • Other subcontractors (for negligent actions).

-Personal injury claims can recover damages not covered by workers’ compensation, such as full lost wages, pain and suffering, emotional distress, and future earning losses.
+Personal injury claims allow injury victims to seek damages not covered by workers’ compensation, such as full lost wages, pain and suffering, emotional distress, and future earning losses.

 California law permits both claims simultaneously, and many cases involve multiple responsible parties.

-Struck-by accidents are the deadliest type of crane incident, responsible for the majority of crane-related fatalities, according to the U.S. Bureau of Labor Statistics.
+Struck-by accidents are among the serious types of crane incidents, responsible for the majority of crane-related fatalities, according to the U.S. Bureau of Labor Statistics.

 These accidents occur when moving crane components, swinging loads, or falling materials strike workers or bystanders on or near the construction site.